bucharest-gold/perf-quest/README.md

 # perf-quest

-> Focused on node 6x.
+> Using the latest released version of Node.js.

 ## Results